rgbrota/go-problemdetails/README.md

 For example, we can take look at how ```ProblemDetails``` is used to provide validation errors in the ASP.NET world [in the following documentation](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.validationproblemdetails?view=aspnetcore-6.0).
 The gist is that an ```Errors``` dictionary is added to the base struct definition as an extension field to provide error context by using a ```map[string][]string``` where the key is the field name and the value is a list of errors associated with it.

-The implementation of something similar would look like the following:
+The implementation of something similar using this library would look like the following:

 ```go
 type ValidationProblemDetails struct {